 What [HA410 trade name] looks like and contents of the pack

-Light blue coloured, round biconvex film-coated tablets debossed with "153" on one side and "M" on other side.
+Light blue, round, film-coated tablets.
+They are biconvex (rounded on top and bottom) with a flat edge.
+The tablets have "153" debossed (stamped into) one side and "M" on the other side.